jatinn/dns-proxy/README.md

 # DNS-Proxy

-A command line tool that aims to simpifly configuring your development environment for using multiple named domains.
+A command line tool that aims to simplify configuring your development environment for using multiple named domains.
 It starts a DNS and a reverse proxy server to map routes such as app.localhost to their respective service port.
 To do this generally required running two services such as dnsmasq & nginx, however that